Homepage: The Cicada FAQ

 - Cicadas tainted with pesticide could kill your pets.
 Check to see if they vomit or choke.

-Question: Is it safe for my kids
+Is it safe for my kids to eat cicadas?

-Answer: For legal reasons (so you can't sue me when your kid turns blue after eating a pail full of these bugs) I won't say yes or no. Consider this:
+For legal reasons (so you can't sue me when your kid turns blue after eating a pail full of these bugs) I won't say yes or no. Consider this:

 - Cicadas are well known bioaccumulators of mercury.
 Mercury is toxic.